Eisa01/FreshRSS---Auto-Refresh-Extension/README.md

 To use it, upload the *xExtension-AutoRefresh* folder into your ./extensions directory and enable it on the extension panel in FreshRSS.

 # Changelog
+1.4 [12/06/2021]
+- Merged pull request from [@math-GH](https://github.com/math-GH) for German language, 'use-strict', and refresh to only affect view pages.

 1.3 [19/03/2021]
 - Merged pull request from [@aledeg](https://github.com/aledeg) to add configurable refresh rate.